Please ensure Javascript is enabled for purposes of website accessibility

 Show your support of civics education with a $25 donation that will be used to provide a membership to a local student or educator.

-Join Us!
-April 10, 2025
+Past Event: April 10, 2025

 The national homeless population has increased by more than 12% since 2022 and is still rising.
 One in five homeless individuals suffer from substance abuse.
 Local economic factors and mental health issues continue to drive individuals into homelessness.
 It begs the questions, what are communities willing to do to help the homeless and how can we more effectively challenge the stereotypes associated with homelessness?